AdobeDocs/experience-manager-65.en/help/forms/using/mitigating-struts-2-rce-vulnerabilities-for-experience-manager-manager-form.md

 ## Issue

-Critical security vulnerabilities have been reported for Struts 2 RCE, a popular and open-source web application framework for developing Java EE web applications.
+Critical security vulnerabilities have been reported for Struts 2, a popular and open-source web application framework for developing Java EE web applications.
 The following vulnerabilities have been analyzed:

 | Vulnerability  | What's impacted?  | What's not impacted?  |
 |---|---|---|